-This guide provides in-depth information on eight primary types of HR software.
+This guide provides in-depth information on nine primary types of HR software.

 Human Resources Information System

-Human resources information systems (HRIS) are HR software that plays dual roles.
-They centralize all your employee-related information—like employee data, job data, and compliance records—and give your employees access to their pay stubs, time records, and performance management.
+Human resources information systems (HRIS) are HR software that play dual roles.
+They centralize all staff-related information—like worker data, job data, and compliance records—and give your employees access to their time records and personal information.

-An HRIS can be used as an all-in-one system or as part of a multi-software system.
-A comprehensive one may include additional features and systems, like those described in the succeeding sections.
-While a comprehensive solution may appear expensive, consider your options as it’s probably more affordable than you think.
-Going this route also future-proofs your business since you have all the tools you need to scale.
+A comprehensive HRIS may include additional features, like payroll and benefits administration.
+While a comprehensive solution may appear expensive, consider your options, as it’s probably more affordable than you think.
+Going this route also future-proofs your business since you have all the core HR tools you need to manage employees.

 Applicant Tracking System

-An applicant tracking system (ATS) is recruiting software that helps you streamline your hiring process.
-It will help you manage applicants for every job post you’re hiring for, whether that’s one or a dozen.
+An applicant tracking system (ATS) is a recruiting software that streamlines your hiring process.
+It helps you manage applicants for every job post you’re hiring for, whether that’s one or a dozen.

-A high-powered ATS will even have integrations with popular job boards, allowing you to write your job ad, post it, and review applicants all within the software.
-Using it can scale back the time it takes you to hire new employees by reducing the manual work required to post jobs and review applicants.
+A high-powered ATS will even have integrations with popular job boards, allowing you to write your job ad, post it, and track applicants as they go through the hiring pipeline.
+These functionalities allow you to save time by reducing the manual work required to post jobs and review applicants.

-This software can also help your company stay compliant.
-For instance, when you post a job ad through an ATS, it can add Equal Employment Opportunity Commission (EEOC) language to your job posting, reducing your company’s risk.
+Some ATS can also help your company stay compliant.
+For instance, when you post a job ad, it can add applicable language or terminologies that comply with Equal Employment Opportunity Commission (EEOC) laws, reducing your company’s risk.

 Onboarding & Offboarding

-Onboarding software helps your small business streamline your new hire process and ensures that your business stays compliant and your new hires stay engaged.
-Whenever you hire a new employee, you’ll need to complete employment verification paperwork for the federal government—plus, you may need to complete additional state paperwork.
-Onboarding software walks you through this process every time, so you don’t miss a single step.
+Onboarding tools streamline your new hire process, guide employees with the onboarding documents they need to prepare, and help ensure your business stays compliant.
+Plus, whenever you hire an employee, you’ll need to complete employment verification paperwork for the federal government and submit state new hire reports.
+Onboarding software walks you through these requirements every time, so you don’t miss a single step.

 Offboarding an employee, whether they were terminated or resigned, is crucial to ending the employment relationship.
 For example, you may need to provide a departing employee with detailed Consolidated Omnibus Budget Reconciliation Act (COBRA) information.
 If you don’t, you risk compliance fines and penalties.
 Creating your own offboarding process can be tedious, so using software will streamline your needs.

-From a welcome text to an easy-to-follow checklist, our top-recommended onboarding software BambooHR gives new employees a great onboarding experience.
+From a welcome text to an easy-to-follow checklist, BambooHR gives new employees a great onboarding experience.
 (Source: BambooHR)

 Employee Performance Management

-Effective performance management requires setting goals, reviewing performance, and improving performance.
+Effective performance management involves setting achievable goals, reviewing performance, and improving performance.
 This sounds simple, but it’s a massive undertaking—and HR software can help your managers more effectively manage their teams.

-An employee performance management system is used primarily by managers and HR to set goals and ensure workers hit them.
-Supervisors enter specific targets into the software—which can be used to track an employee’s progress and ensure that workers are hitting targets.
-Some software can even deduce where employees need additional development, giving your people managers excellent insight into employee development opportunities.
+With an employee performance management system, your people managers and employees can input work goals into the software and use these targets to track progress.
+Some software can even deduce where team members may require additional development, giving your people managers excellent insight into an employee’s professional development needs.
 Without this advanced software, managers fly blind, not knowing where gaps in productivity and training may lie.

 Payroll

-Payroll software streamlines your payroll processes.
-Because of how central it is to a business’s needs, it’s often the first HR software that small businesses add.
+The best payroll software streamlines your payroll processes.
+Because of how central it is to a company’s HR needs, it’s often the first HR software that small businesses add.

 Be aware that not all payroll systems are created equal.
-You’ll need to figure out what’s important to you and find a system that meets those needs.
-At a minimum, you should look for payroll software that calculates or covers:
+You’ll need to figure out what’s important to you and find a payroll software that meets those needs.
+At a minimum, you should look for software that calculates or covers:

 - Employee gross pay